BrunoZell/CollectiveIntelligence/litepaper.md

 The initial account balance is always at 1MVL/s.
 Rewards

-### Self-determined floating Economy

-Derive optimal parameters (of all possible economies) from peoples wants, and wants of wants (=morals), shared values ect.
+Derive optimal collective strategy from all peoples wants, and wants of wants (=morals, and further sanctions), commitments, dependency, power.

 ## Example: Peer to Peer Ride Sharing